DakaiGroup/metamask-snaps/README.md

 ### Hello World

 To get a basic `hello word` to work, you have to know the `snapId`.
-Paste the following code to the page of your application to set it dynamically on the first render of the page.
+Paste the following code to the page of your frontend application to set it dynamically on the first render of the page.

 ```tsx
 const [snapId, setSnapId] = useState<string>("");